bcongdon/cs410-project/README.md

 You can then visit `http://127.0.0.1:5000/` in your browser on your local machine to view the frontend.

+### Code Documentation

+We tried to make our code as "self-documenting" as possible.
+Reading through the source is a good way to begin contributing if you wish to extend this project.

 ## Implementation Details

 ### Application Architecture